All Episodes

 Okay.

-So here here's here's the summary of the story.
+So here's the summary of the story.

-The state government in Sydney has come up with an ingenious plan to solve its public health system by letting the private sector do It.
+The state government in Sydney has come up with an ingenious plan to solve its public health system by letting the private sector do it.

 Shazam.